Dodgers vs. Cardinals Player Props Betting Odds

-Player prop betting options for James Outman, Paul Goldschmidt and others are available in the Los Angeles Dodgers-St. Louis Cardinals matchup at Dodger Stadium on Friday, starting at 10:10 PM ET.
+Bookmakers have set player props for Max Muncy, Paul Goldschmidt and others when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Saturday at 9:10 PM ET.

 Bet on this matchup or its props with DraftKings!